mahynski/template-conda-project/README.md

 Contributors
 ---
 Update the CITATION.cff file to enable appropriate citations.

-Also update [zenodo](https://zenodo.org/) information to facilitate easy citation, if desired.
+Versioning
+---
+Create a "published" branch to correspond to the repo when the associated paper is published.
+Subsequent branches, such as "revision-YYYY-MM-DD" can be created later.
+Also use [zenodo](https://zenodo.org/) to facilitate easy citation, if desired, and point it to the "published" branch.
+This leaves the main branch as the latest version which can be updated as needed.

 Associated Publications
 ---